AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59865-cart-price-rule-fix-for-insufficient-quantity-issue.md

 <u>Expected results</u>:

-The first cart price rule is applied when the second rule's conditions are met.
+The first [!UICONTROL Cart Price Rule] is applied when the second rule's conditions are met.

 <u>Actual results</u>: